Boundary value problems and Hardy spaces for elliptic systems with block structure: Lp boundedness of the Hodge projector

 \end{proof}

 A comparison between Proposition~\ref{prop: W1p-regularity vs Hodge} and Proposition~\ref{prop: P(L) vs Hodge} shows that compatibility in one of the Hodge decompositions directly relates to compatibility of the inverse of $-\div_x d \nabla_x$ on $\Wdot^{-1,p}$ with the inverse found by the Lax--Milgram lemma on $\Wdot^{-1,2}$.
+To the best of our knowledge, the question whether incompatibility of the inverses is possible for the operators $-\div_x d \nabla_x$ is still open.
+A more illuminating comparison between the two results is as follows.